 This form is only for new requests.
 Do not fill it out again if you’ve already submitted your assistance request previously.

-How to Request Special Assistance for Your Air France Flight?
+How to Request Air France Special Assistance Service?

 If you need special assistance for yourself or any member of your family, here is how you have to request it: